Society of Physics Students

 SPS at Marshall is a Nationally Recognized Student Organization

-Marshall University’s SPS Organization has been nationally recognized the last five consecutive academic years by the National SPS Office.
-When you see a student member of the Society of Physics Students, make sure to congratulate them on earning the title of a Distinguished Society of Physics Student Chapter for the 17-19 academic years and an Outstanding SPS Chapter award for the 2019-2022 academic years!
-A Society of Physics Students Outstanding Chapter award is the highest level of distinction given to SPS chapters and is received by less than 12% of top chapters annually, with just 96 of 844 chapters honored in the 2020 year, 80 of 844 chapters honored in 2021, and 86 of 844 chapters honored in 2022.
+Marshall University’s SPS Organization has been nationally recognized the last six consecutive academic years by the National SPS Office.
+When you see a student member of the Society of Physics Students, make sure to congratulate them on earning the title of a Distinguished Society of Physics Student Chapter for the 17-19 academic years and an Outstanding SPS Chapter award for the 2019-2023 academic years!
+A Society of Physics Students Outstanding Chapter award is the highest level of distinction given to SPS chapters and is received by less than 12% of top chapters annually, with just 96 of 844 chapters honored in the 2020 year, 80 of 844 chapters honored in 2021, 86 of 844 chapters honored in 2022, and similar ratios in later years.
 The Distinguished Chapter awards prior, put the group in the top 22% of all SPS chapters during that time.
 “We at the SPS National Office want to take this opportunity to commend and applaud you for your tireless efforts to enrich the SPS community.
-It is because of your dedication and commitment to the SPS mission and vision that we are able to foster such a strong SPS community” – Brad R. Conrad, Ph.D., Director, Society of Physics Students & Sigma Pi Sigma (ΣΠΣ).
+It is because of your dedication and commitment to the SPS mission and vision that we are able to foster such a strong SPS community” – Brad R. Conrad, Ph.D., former Director, Society of Physics Students & Sigma Pi Sigma (ΣΠΣ).

 The Marshall University Chapter of the Society of Physics Students